clojurephant/clojurephant/README.md

 ## What is this?

-A Gradle plugin providing support for the Clojure and Clojurescript languages.
+A Gradle plugin providing support for the Clojure and ClojureScript languages.

 **NOTE:** gradle-clojure should not be considered stable until 1.0.0.
 Until then, minor versions (e.g. 0.1.0 to 0.2.0) will likely contain breaking changes.